casutton/homepage.csutton/biosketch.md

 ---
 # Current Biographical Sketch

-Charles Sutton is a Reader (equivalent to Associate
+Charles Sutton is a Research Scientist at Google Brain and a Reader (equivalent to Associate
 Professor: [http://bit.ly/1W9UhqT](http://bit.ly/1W9UhqT)) in Machine Learning at the University of Edinburgh.
 He has published over 50 papers in probabilistic machine learning and deep learning, motivated by